-Common collective trusts - Valued at the NAV as determined by the custodian of the fund.
+Common collective trusts - Valued at the net asset value (NAV) as determined by the custodian of the fund.
 The NAV is based on the fair value of the underlying assets owned by the fund, minus its liabilities then divided by the number of units outstanding.

-Private equity and alternative equity - Valued at the estimated fair value, as determined by the respective fund manager, based on the NAV of the investment units held at year end, which is subject to judgment.
+Private equity and alternative equity - Valued at the estimated fair value, as determined by and subject to the judgment of, the respective fund manager based on the NAV of the investment units held at year end.